 What To Do If A Car Accident Personal Injury Claim Is Made Against You

-If you happened to find yourself in a car accident that another driver alleges is your fault, you may find yourself dealing with a car accident personal injury claim.
+If you happened to find yourself in a car accident that another driver alleges is your fault, you may find yourself dealing with a car accident personal injury claim which is being made against you.
 In most cases, your insurance will take care of the claim for you but there is a chance you may end up being sued.
 How do you know that you’re been sued for causing a car accident?
 In most cases, you will be served with official court papers through the mail or in person.
 The paperwork will inform you to take certain legal action regarding the incidence which can be either admitting liability or defending your actions.

 The first step you should take after receiving notice of being sued is to contact your insurance company.
 You should immediately notify them of the paperwork you received and also send them a copy if they don’t already have it.
 From this point, you should let your insurance take over.
 They will handle the claim on your behalf.
 You should however be ready and willing to cooperate with your insurance company and their respective lawyers during the entire course of the claim.